Skip to main content

 Self-Generated Revenue

 Self-Generated Revenue (SGR) is funding that an SGA-recognized group has received from an on-campus department (outside of the SGA).
-Examples of SGR are:
+While SGR is not subject to SGA spending guidelines, this revenue is still considered University funds and bound by University policy and SORC Finance procedures.

 • Rise Above Grants